Best Botswana Safaris & Tours

 Botswana Travel Guide

 As we embark on a whole new season of guided tour and luxury safari adventures in Southern Africa in 2018, there are three in particular that really stand out.
-They are all proudly offered by Jewel of Africa Safaris, one of the area’s premier
+They are all proudly offered by Jewel of Africa Safaris, one of the area’s premier13th Mar 2018

 When one thinks of an African Safari, we automatically associate it with exciting sightings of Africa’s beasts of river and veld, but there are literally multitudes of beautiful creatures of the wilds that adorn the African skies too.
 Bird watchers and bird lovers may

 There are many great destinations on the continent of Africa.
 For international tourists, it can be difficult to decide which country to visit specifically, unless they have the time and money to see many in one trip.
-We at, Jewel of Africa Safaris have packages to many
+We at, Jewel of Africa Safaris have packages to many25th May 2018

 Summer is a special time, especially for wildlife enthusiasts visiting the Botswana region of Africa, especially when you choose to visit the Savute region of the Chobe National Park.
-Savute boasts the second-largest summer Zebra migration in Africa; its timing is determined by the
+Savute boasts the second-largest summer Zebra migration in Africa; its timing is determined by the4th Jul 2018

 Mashatu Game Reserve – Botswana.
 The Land Of Giants, Predators And Wildlife Adventure Just Across The Border!